What Is Compost?

 How Do I Participate in a Food Waste Compost Program?

 Food service businesses and institutions have several options depending on feasibility and specific restraints.
 If land is available, you may compost the food waste on-site in rows or bins.
 If minimal space is available or if appearance, odor, and leachate containment is an issue, in-vessel systems or aerated containers are other options that require little attention and labor.
 Finished compost may be sold for added income or used internally on grounds to beautify landscapes or reduce landscape and soil amendment costs.
-Finally, the best option may be to export the food waste either to a central compost facility or to a local farm 017D er.
+Finally, the best option may be to export the food waste either to a central compost facility or 018D to a local farmer.
 Farmers can start food waste composting by using their own kitchen scraps.
 On a larger scale, farmers can receive free compost feed stock by setting up a system of picking it up from businesses and institutions or having them deliver it to the farm site.
 Some operations may pay the farmer to pick it up or drop it off for disposal of their waste.
-Farmers can adapt to the s 5FF4 cale that best fits their agricultural system.
+Farmers can adapt to the s 16CA cale that best fits their agricultural system.
 Larger inputs of food waste may be composted and sold off farm.
 Agricultural systems may include manures, crop residues, and other organic farm waste as feedstock to the compost if desired.

 Who Takes Food Waste for Composting and Who Can I Contact?